Skip to main content

 Security constraints

-Scrip API keys use the sk_ prefix and have full read/write access.
-Keep them server-side.
+Keep production credentials server-side.
 Do not expose them in browser code, mobile apps, public repositories, or AI prompts.
-Use deterministic idempotency_key values for retries.
-Reusing the same key with the same payload returns the original result.
-Reusing the same key with a different payload returns 409 Conflict.
+Use deterministic idempotency_key values for event retries.
+Reusing the same key returns the same event identity without reprocessing, even if the payload differs.
+To correct or replace an event, send a new event with a new idempotency key.